Note on Dolbeault cohomology and Hodge structures up to bimeromorphisms: Hodge structures under blow-ups

+In the sequel, we try to express the cohomology of $\tilde X$ in terms of those of $X$ and $Z$ using the above.

 {\itshape de Rham cohomology.} Let us start with the de Rham case.
-In the K\"ahler context, the claim is proven {\itshape e.g.} in \cite[Theorem 7.31]{voisin-1} by excision and by the Thom isomorphism in cohomology with $\Z$-coefficients.
-See also \cite[\S \ 6.7]{fulton} for the treatment in the algebraic category.
-We extend the argument in \cite{voisin-1} to the possibly non-K\"ahler case.
-Here we use differential forms and the relative de~Rham cohomology so that we will be able to compare with the Dolbeault case.
 Note that, for this case, the assumption \eqref{htnbd} (or \eqref{eq:technical}) is not necessary; for the map $r$, simply take the one given by the Tubular Neighbourhood Theorem, although it is only smooth that is sufficient.

-Considering the exact sequence \eqref{lexcdR} for the pairs $(X,X \setminus Z)$ and $(\tilde X, \tilde X \setminus E)$, we have the commutative diagram with exact rows:
+Considering the exact sequence \eqref{lexcdR} for the pairs $(X,X \setminus Z)$ and $(\tilde X, \tilde X \setminus \exc)$, we have the commutative diagram with exact rows: